Starting a Gardening Business

 For example; I worked at a tiny little greenhouse nursery where they operated only in the early spring through summer, selling primarily mothers day baskets and bedding plants, vegetable starts and basket stuffers.

-Other ideas for your own gardening business include raising red worms for sale to fishermen or for seeding compost piles, or even collecting your backyard chicken eggs for sale to start a poultry flock.
+Other ideas for your own gardening business include raising red worms for sale to fishermen or for seeding compost piles, or even collecting your backyard chicken eggs for sale for others to hatch out to start a poultry flock.

 Got a horse or other animals already on your homestead?
 Collect the manure and soiled bedding and make compose to sell.